lukemarsden/hf-model-ops/README.md

 ## Why Dagger

 Applications backed by LLMs are challenging to make production ready, LLMs add constraints to build automations pipelines for building, testing and deploying applications.
+(TODO: Luke strengthen this argument)

 Dagger provides several key features to build scalable, reproducible and portable CICD pipelines.
 This part outlines the benefits of Dagger in a context of an LLM-backed application.